nsriram/lambda-the-cli-way/docs/10-integrate-with-kinesis.md

 Various sources can publish events to Kinesis and multiple consumers can connect and process the events.

 #### Integration Example
-AWS Lambda can be one of the consumers to process the Records in kinesis.
-AWS Lambda service can poll the kinesis stream for the records and invoke a particular lambda function for processing.
+AWS Lambda can be one of the consumers to process the records in Kinesis.
+AWS Lambda service can poll the Kinesis stream for the records and invoke a particular lambda function for processing.

 The lambda function for this integration example will log the event received from kinesis.
 The log can be viewed using